insideseanshead/100-days-of-code/log.md

 ### Day 23: Feb 15, 2021

 **Today's Progress**: Traversy put out a tutorial on Keystone today so I gave it a look see and boy do I like it.
 My biggest struggle with setting up an api is seeding it and getting something I can play around with quick.
 Gonna play around with it this evening and try and make a simple crud application just to try and solidify some of this stuff.
+Used Keystone to create some forms to start setting up a combat tracker app for Warhameer Fantasy 2nd Edition.
+Also created and set up a react framework for the front end.
 **Thoughts:** I know I said I was gonna work on my gaslands app today but I want to try and make something with keystone to practice what I learned today so thats the project for tonight.
+A lot of table top related projects I have require imputting a lot of data and creating pretty elaborate apis so Keystone makes it super easy to just create a back end form that I can fill out and add.
+Especially when all the text is in pdfs that I can copy and paste from.